toful/Compiler/README.md

 **boolean expressions**:

 They are formed by boolean literals and identifiers, boolean operators applied over other boolean expressions and relational expressions applied over arithmetic expressions.
+Boolean expressions are only suported in conditional and iterative statements in the compiler mode.

     true
     b or not b